Optimizing My Horse’s Diet

 How Does Your Feed or Supplement Ingredient List Compare?

 If you compared the above list to the ingredients in your horse’s feed / balancer / supplements, you probably found a great deal of crossover.
 Why is this concerning?
-Our research has revealed that GMO’s negatively impact the gut microbiome where majority of the immune system resides (gut dysbiosis), as well as, our natural genetic coding leading to genetic disorders (epigenetics), & contribute to allergies by compromising tight junctions in the digestive tract (leaky gut).
+Our research has revealed that GMO’s can negatively impact natural genetic coding, leading to genetic disorders (epigenetics) and inflammatory diseases.
+GMO’s can also negatively impact the gut microbiome, where majority of the immune system resides, contributing to gut dysbiosis and compromised tight junctions in the digestive tract (leaky gut), which can lead to allergies (via food proteins in the bloodstream), neurological conditions (via pathogens in the bloodstream, leading to EPM, anxiety, etc), and much more.

-Pesticides & herbicides also negatively impact the gut microbiome and genetic coding (it has been hypothesized that glyphosate (RoundUp) replaces our critical amino acid glycine with itself (!)), and can contribute to toxin accumulation which degrades cellular health, interrupts cellular communication & critical synapses.
-Glyphosate, the main ingredient in RoundUp weed killer, is also classified as a probable carcinogen (can cause cancer).
+Pesticides & herbicides can also negatively impact the gut microbiome and genetic coding.
+For example, it has been hypothesized that glyphosate (active ingredient in RoundUp weed killer) can replace our critical amino acid glycine with itself (!), allowing glyphosate to masquerade as glycine and inhibit normal cell processes (if glyphosate replaces glycine in the glycine-rich region of the enzyme which regulates glycogen synthase (GSK3), does glyphosate paralyze the function, disallowing glycogen conversion to take place?
+These are questions we must ask ourselves if we’re going to allow our horses to ingest synthetic pesticides and herbicides like glyphosate.
+Glyphosate can contribute to toxin accumulation which degrades cellular health, interrupts cellular communication & critical synapses.
+Lastly, glyphosate is also classified as a probable carcinogen (can cause cancer).

 Preservatives, pelletizers & binders can also damage the delicate balance of good and bad bacteria in the gut microbiome (contributing to gut dysbiosis & various digestive woes), and can contribute to the overall inflammatory burden, trigger respiratory distress, can be carcinogenic, can irritate & damage sensitive internal tissues, etc.